A Chebotarev-type density theorem for divisors on algebraic varieties: Volume of divisors

 \section{Volume of divisors}

-For the proof of the asymptotic behaviour of $\dim \mf{P}_{mD_0}$ and $\dim \mf{D}^\Cc_{mD_0}$ described in Theorem \ref{dens1}, we need the theory of the volume of a divisor, introduced by Lazarsfeld et al.\ (see \cite[Section 2.2.C]{Laz04}).
+For the proof of the asymptotic behaviour of $\dim \mf{P}_{mD_0}$ and $\dim \mf{D}^\Cc_{mD_0}$ described in Theorem \ref{dens1}, we need the theory of the volume of a divisor, which is covered in detail in \cite[Section 2.2.C]{Laz04}.
 We will need to determine the behaviour of the volume under pull-back and push-forward.
 This will be done in the following section.
 Throughout this section, $X$ and $Y$ will be normal projective varieties of dimension $d$ over a given field $k$.